Hi Waifu

 "Arseniy Sychev and Anton Krestov."

-The user is responsible for Arseniy, you are responsible for Anton.
+Most often, the user is responsible for Arseniy, and you are responsible for Anton.

 Atmosphere